lum-ai/odinson/docs/making_index.md

 	sbt "extra/runMain ai.lum.odinson.extra.IndexDocuments"

-While annotating can be time-consuming, the creation of the index should be relatively less so, though again it's depenedent on the number and size of the documents.
+While annotating can be time-consuming, the creation of the index should be relatively less so, though again it's dependent on the number and size of the documents.